djgoldsmith/shape/305/01-Github.md

 - Each use has their own copy of the repository (there is usually also be a centralised repository)
   - Developers work on their own version of the repo
   - Changes are then *Merged* with other users / central repo
-- Examples:  Git, Mercurial, Bazzar
+- Examples:  Git, Mercurial, Bazaar

-## Distribted VCS
+## Distributed VCS
  - As All work is done locally:
     - You can commit several changes without needing to talk to the server
     - You can VC all your steps, but only upload the master when finished